tgharold/Lussatite.FeatureManagement/src/Lussatite.FeatureManagement.SessionManagers/README.md

 ### SqlSessionManager

-A read-only `ISessionManager` implementation that uses a user-provided `DbCommand` to obtain its values.
+An `ISessionManager` implementation that uses a user-provided `DbCommand` to obtain its values.
+It also supports write-back if configured to do so.

 ### CachedSqlSessionManager

-A cached read-only `ISessionManager` implementation that uses a user-provided `DbCommand` to obtain its values.
+A cached`ISessionManager` implementation that uses a user-provided `DbCommand` to obtain its values.
 The results for a particular feature flag name will be cached for a period.
 The default cache duration is 30 seconds.
+It also supports write-back if configured to do so.

 ## Target